The Face of the Moon

 Under the full moon a priest with

-no faith pauses his endless and aimless
+no faith pauses his aimless and endless

 peregrinations to rest beside a lake.

-His companion, a dog with no
+His traveling partner, a dog with

-face, curls up next to him.
+no face, curls up next to him.

 They sleep.